lb_lee: A clay sculpture of a heart, with a black interior containing little red, brown, white, green, and blue figures. (plural)

 "The occurrence of the "hidden observer" in multiple personality disorder patients was also found to be closely related to the patients' level of adaptive functioning.
 Those multiple personality disorder patients who were just beginning treatment all showed a "hidden observer."
 However, multiple personality disorder patients who had been in treatment for several years showed almost no evidence of this phenomenon.
 It was almost as if these patients appeared to reject the metaphor of the "hidden observer," perhaps because they were on their way toward integrating their various personalities into a single system."
 (117, ibid, emphasis mine)

 AHA!
 All right, I feel pretty certain now: no plural on earth, none I have ever fucking met or read about, have EVER used the term "single system."
 Indeed, "system" and "singlet" are treated as antitheses: a singlet isn't a system, by that slang usage!
 They're a psychological system, sure, but they aren't a PLURAL system, of any type!
+(EDIT: [personal profile] incorrecthorse has corrected me on this; apparently some folks have used this term to fight the singlet/system binary... but this seems to be a post-2020 thing?)
 And Frischholz and Braun both came from the University of Illinois, Chicago, while Sachs worked in private practice in Highland Park, a suburb of Chicago, so it doesn't seem TOTALLY unreasonable that they may mean roughly the same thing.
 And gee golly, go figure, Richard Schwartz also worked at the University of Illinois, Chicago (though I'm not sure if he was at this precise moment)!
-It's not possible these people influenced each other or the terms they used!
+It's not impossible these people influenced each other or the terms they used!

 On top of all that, it is plenty possible that plurals mixed and matched Kluft's "system of..." usage and Schwartz's "system" and "parts" usage to come up with their own terminology!
 Kluft was a pretty big dog, at least back in the day, and Schwartz was being cited by name as a reason for one non-MPD multi's vocabulary in March 1992.